pypa/distlib/docs/tutorial.rst

         'data': '/path/to/data',
     }

     # Now install.
-The method accepts a ``dry_run`` keyword
+The method accepts a ``dry_run`` keyword argument that goes
-    # argument which goes through the installation procedure
-    # but doesn't actually install anything.
+    # through the installation procedure but doesn't actually install anything.
+    # It also accepts an ``executable`` keyword argument which, if specified,
+    # should be the absolute Unicode pathname of the executable you want to
+    # specify in the shebang lines of scripts installed from the wheel.
     wheel.install(paths)

 Only one of the ``purelib`` or ``platlib`` paths will actually be written to